asad-cygnis/demo-app-2/Readme.txt

 6. Preferences

-///////////////////////Here we start testing pr///////////////////////////////////////////////
+///////////////////////Here we start testing pr/////////////////////////////////////////////// As, request here is the new line I have added
 I wrote this for the review, Also, I have added another file called ..html